jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-14.md

-+++
+---
+heading: Chapter 14
-title=  "The Rights of Sovereigns"
+title: "The Rights of Sovereigns"
-# heading=  "Chapter 14 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-17
+date: 2015-09-06
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/life.jpg"
-# image=  "https= //sorasystem.sirv.com/photos/shah.jpeg"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "Assassination is thought just and equitable in a republic but not in a monarchy" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-13" linkbtext=  "Chapter 13" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-15" linkftext=  "Chapter 15"
+description: "Assassination is thought just and equitable in a republic but not in a monarchy"
-# heading=  Chapter 14
-+++
+---

 What is the duty of the sovereign?
 What is the proper punishment of disobedience?